 \section{Introduction}

 Multicore applications require highly concurrent data structures.
 Yet, the very notion of concurrency is vaguely defined, to say the least.
-What is meant by a ``highly concurrent'' data structure implementing a given high-level object type?
-Generally speaking, one could compare the concurrency of algorithms by running a game where an adversary decides on the schedules of shared memory accesses from different processes.
+What do we mean by a ``highly concurrent'' data structure?
+Generally speaking, one could compare the concurrency of algorithms by running a game where the adversary decides on the schedules of shared memory accesses from different processes.
 At the end of the game, the more schedules the algorithm would accept without hampering high-level correctness, the more concurrent it would be.
 The algorithm that accepts all correct schedules would then be considered \emph{concurrency-optimal}.

-{To illustrate the difficulty of optimizing concurrency, let us consider one of the most concurrency-friendly data structures~\cite{Sut08}: the sorted linked list used to implement the integer set type.
+{To illustrate the difficulty of optimizing concurrency, let us consider one of the most ``concurrency-friendly'' data structures~\cite{Sut08}: the sorted linked list used to implement the integer set type.
 Since any modification on a linked list affects only a small number of contiguous list nodes, most of update operations on the list could, in principle, run concurrently without conflicts.
 For example, one of the most efficient concurrent list-based set to date, the Lazy Linked List~\cite{HHL+05}, achieves high concurrency by holding locks on only two consecutive nodes when updating, thus accepting modifications of non contiguous nodes to be scheduled in any order.
-The Lazy Linked List is known to outperform the Java variant~\cite{HS08-book} of the CAS-based Harris-Michael algorithm~\cite{harris-set,michael-set} under low contention because all its traversals, be they for read-only operations or to find the nodes to be updated, are \emph{wait-free}, \emph{i.e.}, they ignore locks and logical deletion marks.
-As we show below, the Lazy Linked List implementation is however not concurrency-optimal, raising two questions: Does there exist a more concurrent list-based set algorithm?
+The Lazy Linked List is known to outperform the Java variant~\cite{HS12-book} of the CAS-based Harris-Michael algorithm~\cite{harris-set,michael-set} under low contention because all its traversals, be they for read-only look-ups or for locating the nodes to be updated, are \emph{wait-free}, \emph{i.e.}, they ignore locks and logical deletion marks.
+As we show below, the Lazy Linked List implementation is however not concurrency-optimal, raising two questions: Is there a more concurrent list-based set algorithm?
 And if so, does higher concurrency induce an overhead that precludes higher performance? }

-The concurrency limitation of the Lazy Linked List is caused by the locking strategy of its update operations: both $\lit{insert}(v)$ and $\lit{remove}(v)$ traverse the structure until they find a node whose value is larger or equal to $v$, at which point they acquire locks on two consecutive nodes.
-Only then the existence of the value $v$ is checked: if $v$ is found (resp. not found), then the insertion (resp., removal) releases the locks and returns without modifying the structure.
-By modifying metadata during lock acquisition without necessarily modifying the structure itself, the Lazy Linked List over conservatively rejects certain correct schedules.